 Copy article link

-SSL certificates are what enable websites to move from HTTP to HTTPS, which is more secure.
+SSL certificates are what enable websites to use HTTPS, which is more secure than HTTP.
 An SSL certificate is a data file hosted in a website's origin server.
 SSL certificates make SSL/TLS encryption possible, and they contain the website's public key and the website's identity, along with related information.
 Devices attempting to communicate with the origin server will reference this file to obtain the public key and verify the server's identity.
 The private key is kept secret and secure.

 SSL, more commonly called TLS, is a protocol for encrypting Internet traffic and verifying server identity.
 Any website with an HTTPS web address uses SSL/TLS.
 See What is SSL? and What is TLS? to learn more.

 The public and private keys used for SSL are essentially long strings of characters used for encrypting and signing data.
-Data encrypted with the public key can only be decrypted with the private key, and vice versa.
+Data encrypted with the public key can only be decrypted with the private key.

 A website needs an SSL certificate in order to keep user data secure, verify ownership of the website, prevent attackers from creating a fake version of the site, and gain user trust.